whosonfirst/whosonfirst-www-api/www/templates/markdown_mapzen_api_errors.txt

-In addition to any already [assigned HTTP status codes](https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml) The Who's On First API assigns specific meaning to certain codes and defines the following additional status codes for representing errors or a failure scenario, across all API methods:
+In addition to any already [assigned HTTP status codes](https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml) The Mapzen Places API assigns specific meaning to certain codes and defines the following additional status codes for representing errors or a failure scenario, across all API methods:

 <a name="mapzen"></a>
 ### Mapzen errors